OrbisInvestments/azure-pipelines-custom-tasks/README.md

 # Orbis Azure Pipeline Tasks

+Custom Azure Pipeline Tasks

+---

 ## Dedupe Git Repositories Task

-An Azure Pipelines task that deduplicates multiple clones of the same git repository on build agent servers
+An Azure Pipelines task that deduplicates clones of Git repositories on self-hosted Windows agent servers.

 ### Motivation

+For different Azure Pipelines that build from the same Git repository the Azure Pipelines Agent will create a separate clone for each pipeline.
+For large repositories with many pipelines this can result in significant disk usage on the agent servers.

 ### Build Status